AVGVSTVS96/reactGPT/README.md

 Like it's siblings [fastGPT](https://github.com/AVGVSTVS96/FastGPT) and [flaskGPT](https://github.com/AVGVSTVS96/flaskGPT), reactGPT is simple in code while offering a rich user experience.
 It's designed to be easy to use, easy to understand, and easy to build on.

 This app started as a [Flask](https://github.com/AVGVSTVS96/flaskGPT) app with a plain JavaScript frontend, then evolved to using [FastAPI](https://github.com/AVGVSTVS96/FastGPT) as the backend to take advantage of imporved performance with asynchronous support for OpenAI API requests.
-This project is the conversion of [FastAPI based FastGPT](https://github.com/AVGVSTVS96/FastGPT) from plain JavaScript to React to handle the frontend user interface.

 reactGPT implements several features essential to providing an excellent user experience and offers a simple and concise implementation in code, ready to be built on and expanded.